Dodona: in the Shade of the Sacred Oak TreeDodona, Greece

-In a vale defined by the imposing sight of Mount Tomaros lies Dodona, the first oracle of Greece.
-Here Zeus (but not quite the one you think you know) resided in the roots of a sacred oak and answered the questions of the faithful in the company of his beloved wife (again, not the one you think).
+A free self-guided tour at Dodona which lies in a vale defined by the imposing sight of Mount Tomaros.
+Dodona was the first oracle of Greece and here Zeus (but not quite the one you think you know) resided in the roots of a sacred oak and answered the questions of the faithful in the company of his beloved wife (again, not the one you think).
 Can you hear their voices whispering in the wind?

 By clicking "Add to cart", you are purchasing this tour in English.
 This tour is also available in the following languages: Ελληνικά.